Poisson boundary of group extensions: Non-triviality of the boundary criteron

 \begin{cor} Take an extension as in Lemma \ref{lem:mainlemma} and assume that the central subgroup of $A$ is $\mathbb{Z}^3$.
 Then the claim of this lemma holds for any non-degenerate finite entropy measure on $G$.

 \end{cor} \begin{proof} By Claim $1$ of Theorem \ref{thm: admisrecurrent} (proven in the Appendix) we know that any non-degenerate random walk on $\mathbb{Z}^3$ is uniformly strongly transient.
-Hence, replacing if necessarily the measure by it convolution power (so that its restriction to $A$ generates $A$), we can apply Lemma \ref{lem:mainlemma}. \end{proof}
+Hence, replacing if necessary the measure by its convolution power (so that its restriction to $A$ generates $A$), we can apply Lemma \ref{lem:mainlemma}. \end{proof}

 Now we are ready to prove the theorem of this section.